 AAU – PSA Cardinals (Nike EYBL)

 Indiana Connections — The IU coaching staff is well connected to the PSA program, especially Archie Miller and Bruiser Flint.
-IU has made Diarra a priority recruit and expects to obtain one of his official visits.
+IU has made Diarra a priority recruit.

 RECRUITING SERVICE ASSESSMENTS